 Control your breathing

 Whatever you do, don’t hold your breath.
+In fact, holding your breath is one thing you should absolutely avoid for a successful natural birth.
 Breathing has a direct impact on your body’s response and ability to labor efficiently.
 “Purple pushing” is the term that is commonly used when describing holding your breath as you push during labor.
 This method of pushing goes against your body’s natural instincts.
 It increases the risk of tearing, fetal distress, medical intervention, and it also lowers your blood oxygen levels.

 Poor breathing directly affects your baby by lowering the amount of blood carrying oxygen to him/her so it is important that you breathe while you push.